iulian-sandu/football-data-analytics-frf-datacamp/README.md

 1. **Cloud Scheduler** – Runs on a defined schedule and publishes a message to a Pub/Sub topic to start the automated process.
 2. **Pub/Sub** – Receives the scheduled message and triggers the main serverless Python service.
+3. **Cloud Run** - Main Python service responsible for data ingestion and upload.
+4. **BigQuery** - Managed, serverless data warehouse for storing raw and transformed data.
+5. **Looker Studio** - Visualization layer using BigQuery as the data source.

 ## Future Enhancements